 According to a review published by the journal of Clinical Biochemistry, researchers stated that the foods you eat can affect the production and secretion of hormones by direct actions on the gut, by nervous reflexes, through changes in the concentration of various metabolites in the blood, or secondary to changes in circulating gut hormone levels (11).

-In short, your diet can cause drastic changes in your estrogen levels by either increasing or decreasing them by influencing estrogen metabolism and excretion in the body (9, 1).
-For example the Western diet is associated with elevated estrogen levels while the Mediterranean diet is associated with optimal estrogen levels (16).
+In short, your diet may influence your estrogen levels in either direction by influencing estrogen metabolism and excretion in the body (9, 1).
+For example a Western dietary pattern may be associated with increased free estradiol in postmenopausal women (16).

 What Causes High Estrogen Levels In The Body?

-Because this hormone is found in both men and women, estrogen dominance can happen in both men and women.
+Because this hormone is found in both men and women, estrogen can be out of balance in both men and women.
 Factors that can trigger high estrogen levels include hormonal contraceptives, medications like estrogen replacement therapy or phenothiazines including certain antibiotics, weight gain and obesity, age, increased stress levels, tumors and other hormonal conditions.

 How To Increase Estrogen Levels In The Body?